Christophe Pérignon

 Non-Standard Errors

-Journal of Finance, forthcoming (with A. Menkveld, A. Dreber, F. Holzmeister, J. Huber, M. Johannesson, M. Kirchler, M. Razen, U. Weitzel et al.) My role: I designed and implemented the reproducibility verification policy of the #fincap project.
+Journal of Finance, 2024 (with A. Menkveld, A. Dreber, F. Holzmeister, J. Huber, M. Johannesson, M. Kirchler, M. Razen, U. Weitzel et al.) My role: I designed and implemented the reproducibility verification policy of the #fincap project.

 Reproducibility in Management Science